Stressed? Anxious? Depressed?

 We also look at those thoughts that keep circling, those patterns of cognition that trip you up, and even those deep, core beliefs that may no longer be true.

-Bringing soul into therapy is a way of connecting with the larger human experience, seeing ourselves as unique while sharing in the collective.
+Bringing soul into the conversation is a way of connecting with the larger human experience, seeing ourselves as unique while sharing in the collective.

 Spirit is the lens that shows us there is more to the world than meets the eye.
 Here we examine questions of meaning and purpose.